jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 Having read this section, you should now understand how to start goroutines and a little about how they work.
 You should also be confident that you can safely create a goroutine any time you feel the problem space warrants it.
-As we discussed in the section [“The Difference Between Concurrency and Parallelism”] (ch02.html#dif_concur_parallel), the more goroutines you create, and if your problem space is not constrained by one concurrent segment per Amdahl’s law, the more your program will scale with multiple processors.
+As we discussed in the section [“The Difference Between Concurrency and Parallelism”][9], the more goroutines you create, and if your problem space is not constrained by one concurrent segment per Amdahl’s law, the more your program will scale with multiple processors.
 Creating goroutines is very cheap, and so you should only be discussing their cost if you’ve proven they are the root cause of a performance issue.

+[9]: ./ch02-modeling-your-code-CSP.md#the-difference-between-concurrency-and-parallelism

 # The sync Package

-<span id="idm140183156318464"></span><span id="idm140183156317296"></span><span id="idm140183156316656"></span><span id="CPsync04"></span>The
+<span id="idm140183156318464"></span><span id="idm140183156317296"></span><span id="idm140183156316656"></span><span id="CPsync04"></span>
-`sync` package contains the concurrency primitives that are most useful for low- level memory access synchronization.
+The `sync` package contains the concurrency primitives that are most useful for low- level memory access synchronization.
 If you’ve worked in languages that primarily handle concurrency through memory access synchronization, these types will likely already be familiar to you.
 The difference between these languages in Go is that Go has built a new set of concurrency primitives on top of the memory access synchronization primitives to provide you with an expanded set of things to work with.
 As we discussed in [“Go’s Philosophy on Concurrency”] (ch02.html#go_philosophy), these operations have their use—mostly in small scopes such as a `struct`.
 It will be up to you to decide when memory access synchronization is appropriate.
 With that said, let’s begin taking a look at the